Standards of Conduct

 20. Illegal gambling including, but not limited to, contests of chance, illegal lottery, bookmaking, and selling pools on athletic events, promoting or advancing gambling; gambling using University computing/network facilities; possession of gambling devices or gambling records;

-21. Unauthorized use or misuse of the University’s computing facilities to including,but not limited to, logging on an account without the knowledge and permission of the owner; changing, deleting or adding to the programs, files and/or data without authorization of the owner; theft of program data or machine resources; attempts to thwart security of the computer system; attempts to disrupt the normal operations of the computer system, including hardware and software;
+21. Unauthorized use or misuse of the University’s computing facilities including, but not limited to, logging on an account without the knowledge and permission of the owner; changing, deleting or adding to the programs, files and/or data without authorization of the owner; theft of program data or machine resources; attempts to thwart security of the computer system; attempts to disrupt the normal operations of the computer system, including hardware and software;

-22. Conduct against the student discipline process, including, but not limited to, misrepresentation of information before a conduct officer/body; disruption or interference with a conduct hearing; initiation of a conduct proceeding knowingly without cause; discouraging another person’s proper participation in, or use of, the conduct process; attempting to influence the impartiality of a conduct body; harassment and/or intimidation of a conduct body; influencing or attempting to influence another person to commit an abuse of the conduct system; willful non-participation in the conduct process or a related investigation; impeding an official University investigation; retaliation against a person due to his/her good faith submission of a complaint and/or participation in an investigation;
+22. Conduct against the student discipline process, including, but not limited to, misrepresentation of information before a conduct officer/body; disruption of or interference with a conduct hearing; initiation of a conduct proceeding knowingly without cause; discouraging another person’s participation in, or use of, the conduct process; attempting to influence the impartiality of a conduct body; harassment and/or intimidation of a conduct body; influencing or attempting to influence another person to commit an abuse of the conduct system; willful non-participation in the conduct process or a related investigation; impeding an official University investigation; retaliation against a person due to his/her good faith submission of a complaint and/or participation in an investigation;

-23. Shared responsibility for a community standards violation, includes but is not limited to the following: presence during another person's violation of the Student Code of COnduct; one's choice not to intervene or notify University staff/law enforcement, or one's choice not to remove oneself from reasonable proximity of the violation as appropriate;
+23. Shared responsibility for a community standards violation, includes but is not limited to the following: presence during another person’s violation of the Student Code of Conduct; one’s choice not to intervene or notify University staff/law enforcement, or one’s choice to not remove oneself from reasonable proximity of the violation as appropriate;

-24. Violation of written policies and regulations as stipulated in the Student Handbook (i.e., Off-Campus Behavior Policy, Parking Policy, Acceptable Use of Information Technology Policy) or as promulgated and announced by authorized University employees;
+24. Violation of written policies and regulations as stipulated in the Student Handbook (including but not limited to Off-Campus Behavior Policy, Parking Policy, Acceptable Use of Information Technology Policy) or as promulgated and announced by authorized University employees;

-25. Violation of Residence Life and Housing Regulations (i.e., Prohibited Items, Noise & Guest & Visitation Policy) as stipulated in the Housing Contract, the Student Handbook, or as promulgated and announced by authorized University employees; and,
+25. Violation of Residence Life and Housing Regulations (including but not limited to Prohibited Items, Noise, Guest & Visitation Policy) as stipulated in the Housing Contract, the Student Handbook, or as promulgated and announced by authorized University employees; and,

 26. Violations of federal, state or local laws regardless of where they occur.